-10 Things Parents Need to Know about Kids and Divorce
+10 Important Things You Need to Know about Kids and Divorce

 In contrast I can remember the smallest details of my life before the separation.
 I recall the gray swirled wallpaper in my bedroom, and the green and white gingham dress that my Aunt Dorothy had given to me for my birthday.
 I have a vivid recollection of my brother’s crib complete with teeth marks, and my treasured chalkboard where I would “teach” my dolls.
 The Tide box was stored on the bathroom windowsill, and our brown sofa was plaid.
 And a small, white radio that sat on top of the refrigerator entertained me as I washed dishes.

 Twenty-three years later I found myself in a pastor’s office weeping.
 I had just quit a high-stress job with a boss who was impossible to please.
 Instead of experiencing relief, I was overwhelmed with despair.
 When the pastor questioned the reason for my anxiety I replied, “I don’t know.
 All I know is that I’m eight years old again, and I can’t do one thing right.”
 I was as perplexed as he was to hear those words come out of my mouth.
 Why did I say that?

 As the conversation unfolded it became painfully clear that this little girl, with a memory loss, believed she was the reason for her parents divorce.
 The torture of that conviction was too burdensome for my tiny mind to endure.
 So I forgot.
 Thirty-one years later, sitting in that office, the truth unfolded.
 The shame and trauma of my parent’s divorce had haunted my life, and influenced my decisions.
 And I never even knew it.

 SEE ALSO: Prevent Divorce Before You Get Married